Spectral integration of linear boundary value problems

-Homogeneous solutions of $Lu=0$ are computed such that $\mathcal{T}_{j}(u)=1$ but with the other $r-1$ Chebyshev coefficients among the first $r$ coefficients being zero, for $j$ in the list $0,\ldots,r-1$.
+Homogeneous solutions of $Lu=0$ are computed such that $\mathcal{T}_{j}(u)=1$ but with the other $r-1$ Chebyshev coefficients among the first $r$ coefficients being zero.
 This homogeneous solution is represented as $u=T_{j}+u^{\ast}$ and $u^{\ast}$ is computed as the particular solution of $Lu^{\ast}=-LT_{j}$, whose first $r$ coefficients are zero.
 Therefore the computed homogeneous solutions are

-By observing \eqref{eq:computed-up} and \eqref{eq:computed-uh}, we recognize that
+By observing (\ref{eq:computed-up}) and (\ref{eq:computed-uh}), we recognize that

 In this linear combination of the particular solution with the homogeneous solutions, the coefficients are such that the inaccurate $U_{j}$ cancel exactly and the solution $u_{E}$ satisfies the given boundary conditions.
 If the equations that are solved to determine the linear combination of homogeneous solutions with the particular solution are reasonably well-conditioned, which we may expect because these are typically very small linear systems, the computed solution will produce $u_{E}$ very accurately.